 Some people prefer to select materials first and see what project ideas they can come up with.
 They enjoy the raw-to-refurbished process.
 Other people have a more specific idea that they might be trying to replicate and therefore need harder to stumble on materials or they simply don’t have the capacity to start from the raw find.
 Both are legitimate ways to re-use materials for a second life.

 Here’s the honest truth: I happen to enjoy the raw-to-refurbished process, but I also understand that it’s not for everyone.
-Buying new, slightly used, or pre-refurbished materials is WAY easier than refurbishing old ones from their totally raw state.
+Buying new, slightly used, or pre-refurbished materials are WAY easier than refurbishing old ones from their totally raw state.
 There, I said it.
 Whew!
 Had to get that off my chest.
-If you don’t have the space, tools, expertise, or simply the desire… shop away.
+If you don’t have space, tools, expertise, or simply the desire… shop away.

 “Shopping around” is also significantly safer for you and your equipment.
 You’ll marginalize any exposure to old and foreign metal shards, unidentified oils, toxic paints, or any of the other mysteries that come with the raw-to-refurbished process.
 Sure, you’re going to pay more.
-But that’s understandable right?
+But that’s understandable, right?
 They put in the effort to find and refurbish these rare items.
 It’s only fair.

 Where To Get Stuff

-- can be bought or found next industrial complexes and make great beginners materials.
+- can be bought or found next to industrial complexes and make great beginner’s materials.
 The simple act of prying off the planks is enough to teach many lessons for later use.
 Just don’t take them without asking permission (unless they are clearly being discarded).
 That’s actually really illegal.
 Truck drivers and/or those companies have to pay good money for those things.
 My favorite pallets are from stone moving companies.
 The wood is generally really compacted and is wider than most other pallets.
 Call around to see who has some first.